alexcoplan/mlspec/README.md

 The following expectations are currently available:

-* Equivalence Expectations *
+__Equivalence Expectations__

- - `toBe (value)` : polymorphic equality matcher. use of this expectation is generally not advisable, since it cannot provide useful error messages, since ML does not support polymorphic printing
+ - `toBe (value)` : is a polymorphic equality matcher.
+This is useful to test equality (in a quick and dirty manner).
+However, use of this function is generally not advisable, since it cannot provide useful error messages due to ML's lack of support for polymorphic printing
  - `toBeTrue` : asserts the truth of a boolean value
  - `toBeFalse` : asserts the falsehood of a boolean value
  - `toBeTheInteger i` : asserts equality with the integer i, providing a clear failure message, giving the expected and actual values.
- - `toBeTheIntegerPair x`, `toBeTheIntegerList x`, `toBeTheBooleanList x`, `toBeTheStringList x` : all take a value x and perform equivalence matching, exactly like `toBeTheInteger i` for the type indicated by the name of the function
+ - all other equality expectations (defined in `MLSExpectations.sml`) perform the same actions as `toBeTheInteger i` for their respective types.

- * Exception Expectations *
+__Exception Expectations__
  - `toRaiseAnException` : asserts that a function of type `unit -> 'a` raises an exception
- - `toRaiseTheException e` : asserts that a function of type `unit -> 'a` raises the exception e
+ - `toRaiseTheException e` : asserts that a function of type `unit -> 'a` raises the exception `e`

-_ Note: Contributing expectations (especially equality matchers) to the project at this point is strongly encouraged. _
+_Note: Contributing expectations (especially equality matchers) to the project at this point is strongly encouraged._